Sharing The Road: Rules for Pedestrians, Bicycles and MotoristsUpdated Nov. 20, 2020

 The rules governing motorist behavior around school buses are slightly different in every state, though uniformly strict everywhere in America.
 Like trucks and regular buses, school buses have limited visibility and maneuvering capability; yet they carry some of society’s most vulnerable people.

 All road users must stop their vehicles no less than 20ft away from a stopped school bus, as there will likely be children attempting to cross the street.
 Only when the bus has started to move off may you once again proceed, with caution.
-Failing to stop at a stopped school bus is a serious offence, punishable with a fine, custodial sentence or both.
+Failing to stop at a stopped school bus is a serious offense, punishable with a fine, custodial sentence or both.
 Check your local driving handbook for details.

 Horse riders and horse-drawn vehicles have the same rights and responsibilities as car drivers.
 Reduce your speed when approaching and passing horses, only proceeding when the road is wide enough to do so safely.
 Keep an eye on the horse riders as they approach you from the opposite direction, as they may raise their hand to ask you to stop until they have passed.

 Domestic and farm animals are not the only animals with which you must share the road.
 Be prepared to encounter wild animals such as deer, bears or coyotes.
 Areas where they are likely to be found on the roadway will be marked with a yellow, diamond-shaped warning sign.
-Take special care when travelling in these areas, leaving you high-beams on at night wherever possible.
+Take special care when traveling in these areas, leaving you high-beams on at night wherever possible.
 Should you encounter a wild animal, brake in a controlled manner and sound your horn.
 Swerving could cause or worsen a collision.

-Emergency vehicles such as fire trucks, police cruisers and ambulances always have right-of-way when their sirens and lights are active.
+Emergency vehicles such as fire trucks, police cruisers and ambulances always have the right-of-way when their sirens and lights are active.
 They may also pass through red lights, exceed the speed limit and drive the wrong way up a one-way street, when responding to an emergency.
 Be aware that these vehicles can be extremely unpredictable.
 When you spot lights or hear sirens headed in your direction, pull over to make way for the emergency vehicle and then stop.
 Do not stop during an intersection.

 If an emergency response vehicle is working on or next to the roadside, reduce your speed and if possible, move into a lane that is farther from the vehicle.
 Moving over in this way will make it easier for emergency responders to do their job.
 Drivers are lawfully bound to obey this rule in many states.

 Drivers must be prepared to encounter slow-moving vehicles and adjust speed in time to avoid a collision.
-Slow-moving vehicles are those designed to travel at a speed of 25mph or less, like tractors and motorized farm equipment, road maintenance vehicles and animal drawn vehicles.
+Slow-moving vehicles are those designed to travel at a speed of 25mph or less, like tractors and motorized farm equipment, road maintenance vehicles and animal-drawn vehicles.
 Most states require slow-moving vehicles to be marked with an orange, rear-facing, triangular emblem while they are driven on public roads.
 Keep within the speed limit and reduce your speed immediately if you spot a slow-moving vehicle up ahead.

 Low-speed vehicles are permitted on some roads, depending on the state.
 Such vehicles include converted golf carts, quad bikes and other small recreational vehicles.
 Your state driver’s manual will let you know where and under what circumstances low-speed vehicles may be driven.
 In most cases, the drivers of these vehicles have the same rights and are bound by the same responsibilities as ordinary motorists.